tuankhai1/NEAR-FIELD-ISAC/README.md

     └── figure4_summary.json
 ```

 Generated results are ignored by Git.
+Running an experiment again with the same
-Use `--output PATH` to change the output root.
+output root overwrites files with the same names.
+Use `--output PATH` to preserve
+separate runs, seeds, or solver configurations.

+## Validating a run

+The CSV and JSON summaries record the solver name/status, requested sweep point,
+minimum achieved communication rate, and both RCRBs.
+Check that:

+- every RCRB is finite and non-negative;
+- `minimum_achieved_rate` meets the requested rate within the solver tolerance;
+- `optimal` is preferred, while `optimal_inaccurate` should be rerun with a tighter
+  tolerance or a different solver when the rate margin is small.

+The test suite additionally checks the transmit-power constraint, positive
+semidefiniteness of the residual sensing covariance, channel derivatives, and the
+main MUSIC/optimization invariants.

 ## Figure interpretation